 To view the the slide-show, click on a photo, then click on the arrows.
 Click on the black background to return to this page.

-Joining our residential coordinator community for a period of service can be an incredibly special and unique experience.
-The opportunity to experience practice and work within a Dharma community setting can provide a rich base for deepening practice and combining it with everyday life.
+Joining our residential community for a period of service can be an incredibly special and unique experience.
+The opportunity to experience practice and work within a Dharma community setting can provide a rich base for combining practice with everyday life.

 The gift of service

 Everyone who supports Gaia House with work offers service to the charity’s mission.
 Alongside the non-residential community and with the support of the teachers and trustees, our residential community looks after our retreatants and retreat space, playing an essential role in ensuring that Gaia House can continue to offer a safe, comfortable and nurturing environment able to offer refuge and inspiration.

 Being part of the residential community is very different from being on a silent retreat.
 While residential life can be peaceful, bringing joy and friendship, it can also bring hard work, relational challenges, and solitude.
 The role is an intensive learning and growing experience and requires a strong commitment.

 To join the residential community at Gaia House you need to be committed to: